Pot Snobs Podcast

 We started a podcast in collaboration with Loud100 and the first five episodes are now available to stream at PotSnobsPodcast.com.
 If you like us and want us to record more, please subscribe on iTunes.
 And if you have feedback, feel free to send compliments, criticism, questions, or suggestions to PotSnobsPodcast@gmail.com.

 Cannabis is considered to be a water-intensive crop, but master grower Sunshine Johnston of Sunboldt Grown in Humboldt County is showing that dry-farming (a technique that utilizes seasonal water abundance) can actually produce a higher concentration of flavors.
 Although her plants have not been watered all season, they are healthy and thriving in the rich native soil.
+By harvest time, these full-season flowers are gorgeous, sticky, and luscious, with plenty of bling.

 Standing among towering sunflowers overlooking a terraced garden, one can’t help but feel a sense of gratitude and admiration for this slice of paradise.
 HappyDay Farms is a diversified, Clean Green Certified, off-grid, multigenerational family farm tucked away on a hillside in northern Mendocino County, with views of rolling hills stretching as far as the eye can see.
 Lush cannabis plants are accompanied by a plethora of plump produce, colorful flowers, and healing herbs.